Interactive Tour: Get to Know the Godot Editor

 - 2023/12/21

-- 2025/08/14
+- 2026/01/19

 GDTour allows you to learn interactively, step-by-step, directly inside the Godot Editor.
-In this first completely Free Tour, we take you on a quick guided walk through the user interface and help you find your way around the editor and break the ice with Godot.
+In this first completely Free Tour, we help you break the ice with Godot by taking you on a quick guided walkthrough of the user interface and the main areas of the editor: the Viewport, the Scene dock, the Inspector dock, the Filesystem dock, and the Script editor.

 A ZIP file is a compressed archive that contains multiple files and folders as a single downloadable file.
 It makes Godot projects easier to share and faster to download.
 Godot can import ZIP files directly and automatically extract all the project files to the location you choose.